Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Experimental results

 To compare the two radiation-tolerance observables directly, Fig.~\ref{fig:CA_vs_Vop} shows the relation between the acceptor-removal coefficient $C_{\mathrm{A}}$ extracted from the IV analysis and the operation voltage measured after irradiation at a fluence of $1.3\times10^{15}\,\neqcm$.
 A clear correlation is observed: samples with smaller $C_{\mathrm{A}}$ systematically require lower operation voltage after irradiation.

-The boron-only reference samples and the compensation-only samples are clustered in the region of larger $C_{\mathrm{A}}$ and higher $V_{\mathrm{op}}$, while the carbon-implanted samples are shifted toward smaller $C_{\mathrm{A}}$ and lower $V_{\mathrm{op}}$.
+The reference sample B, the high-oxygen boron-only sample B+O and the compensation-only samples are clustered in the region of larger $C_{\mathrm{A}}$ and higher $V_{\mathrm{op}}$, while the carbon-implanted samples are shifted toward smaller $C_{\mathrm{A}}$ and lower $V_{\mathrm{op}}$.
 The combined sample 2B+1P+C is located in the same region as the other carbon-implanted samples within the present uncertainties.
 This correlation demonstrates that the reduction of $C_{\mathrm{A}}$ observed in the IV analysis is directly reflected in the operation voltage required to recover the timing performance after irradiation.